Top 7 Basic Exercises for Beginners to Start Your Fitness Journey

 Getting Started

-For beginners, focus on mastering the movement pattern before increasing volume.
-Start with 2-3 sets of 10-15 repetitions, resting for 60 seconds between sets.
-Once you can complete all sets with perfect form, you can progress by increasing reps or adding a slight pause at the bottom of the squat to increase time under tension.
+Beginners should first master the movement pattern.
+Start with 2-3 sets of 10-15 reps, resting 60 seconds between sets.
+Progress by increasing reps or adding a pause at the bottom of the squat.

 2. Push-up